mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_backup_policy.html.markdown

 page_title: "MongoDB Atlas: cloud_provider_snapshot_backup_policy"
 sidebar_current: "docs-mongodbatlas-resource-cloud-provider-snapshot-backup-policy"
 description: |-
-    Provides a Cloud Provider Snapshot Backup Policy resource.
+    Provides a Cloud Backup Snapshot Policy resource.
 ---

 # mongodbatlas_cloud_provider_snapshot_backup_policy

-`mongodbatlas_cloud_provider_snapshot_backup_policy` provides a resource that enables you to view and modify the snapshot schedule and retention settings for an Atlas cluster with Cloud Provider Snapshots enabled.
+`mongodbatlas_cloud_provider_snapshot_backup_policy` provides a resource that enables you to view and modify the snapshot schedule and retention settings for an Atlas cluster with Cloud Backup enabled.
+A default policy is created automatically when Cloud Backup is enabled for the cluster.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.